ShaunCurtis/CEC.Blazor.Editor/Editor-Framework.md

 ### WeatherForecastEditorContext

 Note:
-1. The Properties exposing the underlying fields in the `RecordValues`, referenced all the way back to the `RecordCollection` object in the ControllerService.
+1. The Properties exposing the underlying fields in `RecordValues`, referenced all the way back to the `RecordCollection` object in the ControllerService.
-2. The Property setters setting the `EditedValue` on the `RecordFieldValue`.
+2. The Property setters set the `EditedValue` on the `RecordFieldValue`.
-3. The Property setting calling `Validate` and precipitating the validation process throughout the edit components in the form - turning any control red and displaying any validation messages.
+3. The Property setters calling `Validate` and precipitating the validation process throughout the edit components in the form - turning any control red and displaying any validation messages.
-4. The definition of `Validators` for properties requiring validation.
+4. `Validators` defined for properties requiring validation.
-5. The validators being loaded through `LoadValidationActions`.
+5. The validators loaded through `LoadValidationActions`.

 ```c#
 using System;